New & Notable

 New POP Center Publications

-Problem-Oriented Policing: Successful Case Studies
+Successful Case Studies book cover Problem-Oriented Policing: Successful Case Studies

-by Michael S. Scott and Ronald V. Clarke (eds.)
+By Michael S. Scott and Ronald V. Clarke (eds.)
 (Routledge, 2020)

 This book explores a wide range of problems that fall under five general categories: gang violence; violence against women; vulnerable people; disorderly places; and theft, robbery, and burglary.
 The case studies tell stories of how police, in collaboration with others, successfully tackled real-world policing problems fairly and effectively.